Marc-Bernard-Tools/ABAP-Tools-for-abapGit/README.md

 ## Installation

-You can install the tools using [abapGit](https://github.com/abapGit/abapGit) either creating a new online repository for https://github.com/Marc-Bernard-Tools/ABAP-Tools-for-abapGit or downloading the repository [ZIP file](https://github.com/Marc-Bernard-Tools/ABAP-Tools-for-abapGit/archive/main.zip) and creating a new offline repository.
+You can install the tools using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for https://github.com/Marc-Bernard-Tools/ABAP-Tools-for-abapGit or downloading the repository [ZIP file](https://github.com/Marc-Bernard-Tools/ABAP-Tools-for-abapGit/archive/main.zip) and creating a new offline repository.

 Recommend SAP package: `$ABAPGIT-TOOLS`.